martenframework/marten/docs/docs/development/reference/settings.md

 The view class that should generate responses for Internal Error responses (HTTP 500).
 Please refer to [Error views](../../views-and-http/error-views) in order to learn more about error views.

+### `x_frame_options`

+Default: `"DENY"`

+The value to use for the X-Frame-Options header when the associated middleware is used.
+The value of this setting will be used by the [`Marten::Middleware::XFrameOptions`](../../views-and-http/reference/middlewares#x-frame-options-middleware) middleware when inserting the X-Frame-Options header in HTTP responses.

 ## Assets settings

 Assets settings allow to configure how Marten should interact with [assets](../../files/asset-handling).
 These settings are all available under the `assets` namespace: